 - For new enquiries, we are offering face-to-face tours of our facilities for the prospective resident plus a family member, in accordance with our IPC requirements, and subject to being fully vaccinated (from 11th November 2021).
 Virtual tours via, for example, web call are still being offered for those who cannot visit in-person.

-- If isolation is required due to it being a higher risk admission, several of our facilities we have created ‘Rainbow Suites’ or ‘Rainbow Areas’ where residents can isolate in an environment with more facilities than a bedroom.
+- If isolation is required due to it being a higher risk admission, several of our facilities have created ‘Rainbow Suites’ or ‘Rainbow Areas’ where residents can isolate in an environment with more facilities than a bedroom.
 Or cohort together with small groups of people with the same isolation dates.

 3. How are you looking after residents' wellbeing?